wireapp/wire-utility-tool/docs/PG_MANAGER_CI.md

 docker run --rm --entrypoint python <runtime-image>:latest -c "import sys, pkgutil; print(sys.executable); print('\n'.join(sys.path)); print([m.name for m in pkgutil.iter_modules()])"
 ```

-Best practices and recommendations (concise)
-- Never rely on shell-based debugging in production image; use the `-test` image for development and CI debugging.
-- Keep tests and test data out of the runtime image.
-Mount tests in CI/test runs instead of baking them in.
-- If you need to inspect runtime-installed packages, use the docker create + docker cp pattern above.
-- For emergency debugging where you need a shell but want runtime binaries, run a debug container based on the test image and install or mount what you need there.

 CI maintainer checklist (quick)
 - Ensure QUAY credentials/secrets are present (unchanged from previous workflow).
-- The workflow builds `test-image:latest` from the builder target and runs tests by mounting `scripts/`.
+- The workflow builds `test-image:latest` from the builder target and runs tests by mounting `tests/`.
 - The final multi-platform build continues to build/push the runtime image only.

 If you want more automation